surveyjs/survey-pdf/docs/Customization-ChangeFonts.md

 <a id="standard-14-fonts"></a>
 ### Standard 14 fonts

-PDF documents rendered by jsPDF support the following fonts out of the box:
+PDF documents rendered by jsPDF support the following fonts (also known as the [standard (or base) 14 PDF fonts](https://en.wikipedia.org/wiki/PDF#:~:text=Fourteen%20typefaces%2C%20known%20as%20the,oblique%2C%20bold%20and%20bold%20oblique)):

 - **Helvetica** (default)
-typefaces: "normal", "bold", "oblique", and "bold oblique"
+in: "normal", "bold", "oblique", and "bold oblique"

 - **Courier**
-typefaces: "normal", "bold", "oblique", and "bold oblique"
+in: "normal", "bold", "oblique", and "bold oblique"

 - **Times**
-typefaces: "normal", "bold", "oblique", and "bold oblique"
+in: "normal", "bold", "oblique", and "bold oblique"

 - **Symbol**

 - **ZapfDingbats**

-The first three fonts have four typefaces each: "**normal**", "**bold**", "**oblique**" and "**bold oblique**".
-This results in a final set of fonts known as the [standard (or base) 14 PDF fonts](https://en.wikipedia.org/wiki/PDF#:~:text=Fourteen%20typefaces%2C%20known%20as%20the,oblique%2C%20bold%20and%20bold%20oblique).

 For more details, see **jsPDF** [sources](https://github.com/MrRio/jsPDF/blob/cef97fb34eda41a8704c9f3983e680919a328ce4/src/jspdf.js#L793-L808).

 >**Note:**
-The standard 14 PDF fonts only provide a limited set of glyphs but have the advantage that they don't need to be embedded into a document.
-These fonts are intended to be installed on a client machine and all PDF reading/viewing applications need to support them.
+The standard 14 PDF fonts contain a limited set of glyphs, but their advantage is that they don't need to be embedded into a document.
+These fonts are intended to be installed on a client machine and most PDF readers support them.

 <!-- <a id="default-font"></a>